evanshortiss/keycloak-nodejs-quickstart-tutorial/README.md

 Click the _Administration Console_ link and login using the `KEYCLOAK_USER` and `KEYCLOAK_PASSWORD` values passed to `docker run`.

 Once logged in choose _Add Realm_ in the top left.
 Name it something simple without spaces like "TestApp" then click _Create_.
+This represents our application/project in Keycloak.

 ### Create a Client Application
 Navigate to the _Clients_ section of your Realm and choose _Create_.
 Enter a